Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

-A useful quantity describing the CO lines is the velocity-integrated brightness temperature scaled by the area of the source, $L_{CO}^{'}$, in units of K~km~s$^{-1}$~pc$^{2}$.
-In what follows, the brightness temperatures are computed in the Rayleigh-Jeans limit.
-If the CO is thermalized and the lines are optically thick, $L_{CO}^{'}$ will be the same for all rotational transitions for which the Rayleigh-Jeans approximation holds.
-This quantity is traditionally derived from the CO(1-0) transition and related to the total molecular mass via the empirical relation $M_{gas}=\alpha L_{CO}^{'}$, where $\alpha$ is 4.6~M$_{\odot}$~(K~km~s$^{-1}$~pc$^{2}$)$^{-1}$ for the Galaxy \citep{Solomon1997}, and 0.8~M$_{\odot}$~(K~km~s$^{-1}$~pc$^{2}$)$^{-1}$ for ULIRGs \citep{Solomon2005,tacconi08}.
-Following \citet{Solomon2005}, we can use the latter value for $\alpha$ and the $L_{CO}^{'}$ for the lowest observed CO transition to determine the gas masses.
-This procedure assumes that all transitions from CO(1-0) up to the lowest observed are thermalized, which might not necessarily be the case.
-A recent comparison of the CO(3-2) and (1-0) lines \citep{Harris10} shows that the ratio of the brightness temperatures for these two lines averages to 0.6 rather than 1, due to the presence of multi-phase CO gas.
+$L_{CO}^{'}$ is traditionally derived from the CO(1$-$0) transition and related to the total molecular mass via the empirical relation $M_{gas}=\alpha L_{CO}^{'}$, where $\alpha$ is 4.6~M$_{\odot}$~(K~km~s$^{-1}$~pc$^{2}$)$^{-1}$ for the Galaxy \citep{Solomon1997}, and 0.8~M$_{\odot}$~(K~km~s$^{-1}$~pc$^{2}$)$^{-1}$ for ULIRGs \citep{Downes1998,tacconi08}.
+Following \citet{Solomon2005}, we use the latter value for $\alpha$ and the $L_{CO}^{'}$ for the lowest observed CO transition to determine the gas masses (see Table~\ref{tab:sfr}).
+This procedure assumes that all transitions from CO(1$-$0) up to the lowest observed are thermalized, which might not necessarily be the case.
+A recent comparison of the CO(3$-$2) and (1$-$0) lines \citep{Harris10} shows that the ratio of the brightness temperatures for these two lines averages to 0.6 rather than 1, due to the presence of multi-phase CO gas.
 Moreover, the mid-$J$ CO transitions do not account for the possible presence of a colder gas component, making the $M_{gas}$ derived in this manner a lower limit for the total gas mass in the galaxy.
 Assuming that the lines with $J_{u}>$3 are thermalized, corresponding to a warmer gas component, we apply this correction factor to the lowest CO transition measured, and obtain the gas masses listed in Table~\ref{tab:sfr}.
-These values result in an average molecular gas-to-dust ratio for the lensed galaxies of 34$\pm$10, independent of magnification.
-The mean does not include the foreground SDP.17a, and is in agreement with the values found for other SMG samples \citep{Kovacs2006,Michalow2010,Santini2010}.
+However, for subthermal excitation the ratio between the brightness temperatures of higher-$J$ CO lines and CO(1$-$0) could be even smaller.
+The value of $L_{CO(1-0)}^{'}$ for SDP.81 derived from the CO(1$-$0) line intensity is $1.8\times 10^{10}$~K~km~s$^{-1}$~pc$^{2}$, after correcting for the lensing magnification factor \citep{Frayer10}, which results in a brightness temperature ratio between the CO(7$-$6) and CO(1$-$0) lines of 0.33$\pm$0.16.
+This also indicates that our conversion factors will globally underestimate the total gas mass.